How to Keep Your Fermented Vegetables Submerged

-Another vessel often used is the affordable and versatile mason or canning jar.
+Many different kinds of vessels may be used for fermenting vegetables, and everyone has a favorite.
+The most common is the affordable and versatile mason or canning jar.
 These jars can be found easily at hardware stores and big box stores alike, and quite inexpensively.
-While these glass jars are great for fermenting, it can be tricky to keep the vegetables submerged under the brine.
+With some creativity, fermenting produce can be kept below the brine, no matter what type of container is used, resulting in wonderful cultured foods!

 Use a fermenting vessel with a mouth wide enough to allow a weight to be inserted easily.
 With a convenient opening, you can choose a variety of methods of submerging or weighting the vegetables inside the vessel.

 A Plate Inside a Large BowlIf none of the above options is available, ferment in a large bowl, and use a plate to press down the top of the vegetables.
 Add weight to the top of the plate to keep the vegetables submerged.
 Once the vegetables are fermented, transfer them and their brine to storage jars, still attempting to keep the brine over the veggies.

 Make sure any fermentation weight is clean and appropriate for contact with food.
 If any vegetables slip away from underneath the weights, simply discard them after the fermentation process is complete.
 Anything underneath the brine should be fine.